nihan-98716/Multi-Session-RAG-Chatbot-with-PostgreSQL-pgvector/README.md

 ### 3. Environment Configuration

 You must provide your API key to the application using a `.env` file.
 This file is excluded from Git for your security.
+(A new .env file must be made or else the application won't work)

 1. Create a new file named `.env` in the root folder.
 2. Paste the following content into it: